chmorris37/Engs106FinalProject/README.md

 catBoost.ipynb is an ML model trying to beat the baseline score (MAE)

 deepLearning.ipynb is a DL model (1D CNN) trying to beat the baseline score (MAE)

+linear_regression_henry.ipynb is Linear regression models with the created features that fail to beat the baseline score (MAE); end of this document does include chart summary of MAE Values across all models